slavaim/MacOSX-IOKit-Hooker/README.md

 .....
 ```

-The enumerator type defines an index for each hook and is required
+The enumerator type defines index for each virtual function hook
 ```
     enum{
         kDld_getExternalMethodForIndex_hook = 0x0,